javrodri42/philosophers/README.md

 * To avoid philosophers duplicating forks, you should protect the forks state with a mutex for each of them.
 * Each philosopher should be a thread.

+### Bonus

+Philosopher with processes and semaphore

+In this version the specific rules are:
+* All the forks are in the middle of the table.
+* They have no states in memory but the number of available forks is represented by a semaphore.
+* Each philosopher should be a process and the main process should not be a philosopher.

 ## Ressources

 * [Parallel Computing](https://computing.llnl.gov/tutorials/parallel_comp/)